Faculty

 vireland1@geisinger.edu

-Dr. Ireland is a graduate of Wilkes University, Nesbitt School of Pharmacy.
+Dr. Ireland is a graduate of Wilkes University Nesbitt School of Pharmacy.
 She earned her Doctor of Pharmacy degree in 2022.
-Upon graduation, she started an acute care pharmacist position at Geisinger Lewistown Hospital.
-Her professional interests include internal medicine, critical care and hematology/oncology.
+Upon graduation, she started an acute care pharmacist position at Geisinger Lewistown Hospital where she found her passion for internal medicine and diabetes management.
+Dr. Ireland assumed the role of assistant residency director in the Geisinger Lewistown Hospital PGY1 residency program in 2025.

 Stephen Kazmer, PharmD